hxu-hms/blank-pub-microsite/docs/how-to-use.md

 **First time users should start with Protocol to learn how to use this method**

-3. [Technical Referece](./technical-reference.md) provides detailed documentation on the method.
+3. [Technical References](./technical-reference.md) provides detailed documentation on the method.
 Different from Protocol, which showcases **one** way to use the method, technical reference provides the information another researcher would need to customize the method and adopt it into their own research.

 Protocol allows someone to *repeat* your process, while technical reference should equipt someone to *adapt* your method.

+4. [FAQs](./faqs.md) lists common troubleshooting scenarios and their recommended solutions.